A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Entanglement Distribution via Adaptive Execution

+The final score is computed as $S = \alpha \cdot U + \beta \cdot \text{PG} - \gamma \cdot \text{OL}$.
+The weighting parameters $\alpha$, $\beta$, and $\gamma$ are determined by coordinate descent over a set of training network instances: starting from an initial estimate, we iteratively optimize one parameter at a time while keeping the others fixed, selecting the value that maximizes the average entanglement generation rate over the training set, and repeating until convergence.

+The node then selects the candidate swap with the highest positive score.
+If no positive-score swap exists, the node waits until a new local EP is generated and then reevaluates the candidate swaps.

 \para{Comparison with Prior Adaptive Approaches.} Prior adaptive approaches, such as the MDP-based optimization in~\cite{mdp} and the DP-based strategy in~\cite{real-time}, have aimed for theoretical optimality.
-However, these methods are computationally expensive and thus impractical for real-time decision-making in quantum networks, where the availability of entanglement fluctuates rapidly.
-In particular, the MDP-based approach in~\cite{mdp} incurs a significantly higher computational overhead due to its need to model and solve a large state-action space explicitly.
+However, these methods are computationally expensive and thus impractical for real-time decision-making in quantum networks, where entanglement availability fluctuates rapidly.
+In particular, the MDP-based approach in~\cite{mdp} incurs significantly higher computational overhead because it must explicitly model and solve a large state-action space.
 Moreover, these schemes operate under strong assumptions that limit their applicability and generalizability.
 For instance, both approaches assume that each node has only two memory positions.
 Additionally, the approach in~\cite{real-time} assumes that once a link-level EP is established, the link becomes inactive and cannot be reused until the EP, along with all its descendants generated through entanglement swapping, is either consumed or lost due to decoherence or failure.

 \para{Extensions to Broader Contexts.}